Devs-Dungeon/Resources/04-YT Channels for Dev/README.md

 - [mycodeschool](https://www.youtube.com/user/mycodeschool): MyCodeSchool is a channel for Learning Data structures, Programming Interview Questions, Algorithms, Recursion, Time Complexity Analysis, Mathematics for Programmers and pointers in c/c++.

 - [Apni Kaksha](https://www.youtube.com/playlist?list=PLKKfKV1b9e8ps6dD3QA5KFfHdiWj9cB1s): Apni kaksha is a channel for Learning Data structures, Programming Interview Questions, Algorithms, Recursion, Time Complexity Analysis, Mathematics for Programmers and pointers in c/c++ and all interview related stuffs.

+- [Kunal Kushwaha](https://www.youtube.com/c/KunalKushwaha): Clear interviews of top tier companies like Google off-campus, & get all the amazing opportunities.
+Get interview-ready with this course that has no prerequisites and is designed to make you an expert in solving easy to hard LeetCode problems with ease.

 - [Naresh i Technologies](https://www.youtube.com/playlist?list=PLVlQHNRLflP_OxF1QJoGBwH_TnZszHR_j): Naresh i Technologies is a channel to learn various programming languages and these video tutorials are used to learn and to be good at all the Data Structure Algorithms with their implementations in C programming language in a very clear manner.